 Edward Wormley Pair of Armchairs in Green Velvet Upholstery

-Edward Wormley for Dunbar, set of 2 armchairs, beech and velvet, United States, 1960s
+Edward Wormley for Dunbar, pair of armchairs, beech, velvet, United States, 1960s

-Edward Wormley (1907–1995), was born in rural Illinois, USA.
-As a young man he was very interested in design and was enrolled in the School of the Art Institute of Chicago in 1926, but dropped out and started working for an interior design company due to financial problems.
-After that first design job, he joined the Indiana-based Dunbar Furniture Company where he served as director of design for nearly 40 years.
-After WWII, he started working as an independent consultant in design.
-Wormley died in 1995, but his legacy of high-quality and elegant furniture lives on.
-He was a master in blending classical elements of 20th century design with modern innovation.
+Edward Wormley (1907–1995), was born in rural Illinois, United States.
+As a young man, he was passionate about design and enrolled in the School of the Art Institute of Chicago in 1926, but left due to financial issues and began working for an interior design company.
+He later joined the Dunbar Furniture Company in Indiana, where he served as director of design for almost 40 years.
+Following World War Two, he became an independent design consultant.
+Wormley passed away in 1995, but his legacy of creating elegant and high-quality furniture lives on.
+He was a master in combining classical 20th century design with modern innovations.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.